mwganson/DynamicData/README.md

 ### Release notes
+* 2023.09.24 (version 2.51)<br/>
+** fix small bug in configuration editor dialog when adding more than a single extra row or column to the grid
 * 2023.09.24 (version 2.50)<br/>
 ** make configuration editor scrollable<br/>
 ** add selector dialog if multiple enumerations found in selected object <br/>